On : we

 On est gentils.We're nice.
 Nous sommes gentils.We're nice.

-See also Nous vs on (subject pronouns)
+See also Nous vs on to say "we" in French (French Subject Pronouns)

 On : one/you/people